cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/operations.md

 A {{< param product_name >}} cluster has up to three component clusters: Database, Message Queue, and Manager.

-During operation of a {{< param product_name >}} cluster, it may become necessary to perform operations on these components such as removing faulty/missing nodes, adding new nodes, or other maintenance operations.
+During operation of a {{< param product_name >}} cluster, it may become necessary to perform operations on these components such as removing faulty/ missing nodes, adding new nodes, or other maintenance operations.

 All day 2 operations should only be conducted while the cluster is in maintenance mode.

 When working on a three node cluster, don't forget to specify the config file to use with cfy_manager.

-e.g. if you are intending to work on the first node set up using the cluster management tool, on the broker you might use:
+For example: if you intend to work on the first node set up using the cluster management tool, on the broker you might use:

 ```bash
 cfy_manager brokers list -c /etc/cloudify/rabbitmq-1.config.yaml
 ```

-## {{< param product_name >}} manager operations
+## {{< param product_name >}} Manager Operations

 ### List